sustrik/libmill/README.md

 Mill tries to solve this problem by defining a slightly augmented version of C language, one with direct support for coroutines.

+Mill is slightly more than a coroutine generator though.
+It tries to tame the complexity inherent in asynchronous programming by defining strict limits for coroutine lifetimes.
+Specifically, no coroutine can exceed the lifetime of the coroutine that launched it.
+In other words, when coroutine ends, all the coroutines it have launched are automatically canceled.

 ### Defining a coroutine

 To define a new coroutine use "coroutine" keyword.
 The coroutine definition